- As low as $268/Night

 The complex is located in a private community yet ideally located within mins. from Tanger Outlet Mall, Broadway at the Beach, Myrtle Waves, NASCAR Speed Park, Dixie Stampede, Alabama Theater, Barefoot Landing, Ripley’s Aquarium and unlimited golfing, fishing and eateries.

-This entirely furnished condo has all the up-to-date amenities of home: Two bedrooms and two full baths.
+This completely furnished condo has all the up-to-date amenities of home: Two bedrooms and two full baths.
 The master bedroom has a king bed, 32' remote controlled flat screen TV and private entrance to the balcony.
 The second bedroom has two full beds and a remote controlled 40” flat screen TV.
 The cavernous living room has a 40” flat screen TV, VCR/DVD player, surround sound system.
 The kitchen is equipped with eating/cooking silverware and full sized stove, frig and dish washer.
 The dining room comfortably seats six.

 This unit is also equipped with linens, balcony chairs and a stacked washer/dryer.